Here's the new Fed dot plot

 While the “dot plot” is not an official policy tool, it provides some insight into how the committee members feel about economic and monetary conditions going forward.

-In the release after June’s meeting, the dots indicated a dovish path for rates moving forward.
-The median FOMC member saw rates between 0.75% and 1% at the end of 2016, suggesting two more rate hikes this year, and then rates eventually rising to around 3% in the longer term.
+In the release after March’s meeting, the dots indicated a dovish path for rates moving forward.
+The median FOMC member saw rates between 0.75% and 1% at the end of 2016, suggesting two more rate hikes this year, and then rates eventually rising to around 3.5% in the longer term.

 Business Insider Emails & Alerts